noir-lang/noir/docs/docs/misc/migration_notes.md

 Aztec is in full-speed development.
 Literally every version breaks compatibility with the previous ones.
 This page attempts to target errors and difficulties you might encounter when upgrading, and how to resolve them.

+## TBD

+### Autogenerate `compute_note_hash_and_nullifier`

+Historically developers have been required to include a `compute_note_hash_and_nullifier` function in each of their contracts.
+This function is now automatically generated, and all instances of it in contract code can be safely removed.

+It is possible to provide a user-defined implementation, in which case auto-generation will be skipped (though there are no known use cases for this).

 ## 0.24.0

 ### Introduce Note Type IDs